Gold bull Paulson sells third of bullion holdings

 "We doubt Paulson's gold fever has run its course," the note said.

 The liquidations could also be linked to redemptions.
-Paulson's Advantage Plus fund lost nearly half of its value by the end of September after sharp falls in some of its equity holdings such as Bank of America (BAC.N) and Hewlett Packard (HPQ.N).
+Paulson's Advantage Plus fund lost nearly half of its value by the end of September after sharp falls in some of its equity holdings such as Bank of America and Hewlett Packard .